12 August 2022

 Dutch Art from Mesdag to Van Gogh and Mondrian (1700-1920s)

 This course takes you through Dutch art from the 18th and 19th century, up to the early decades of modernism.
-After the grand 'Golden Age' innovations in the art world stagnated until artists in the 19th century started to strive for the elusive ideal of truthfulness again, in a totally different way than before.
-Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists.
-This course takes you out of the classroom and into cities and museums - you will not be able to get closer to the masterpieces themselves!
+After the grand 'Golden Age', innovations in the art world stagnated, until artists in the 19th century started to strive for the elusive ideal of truthfulness again, in a totally different way.
+Sign up for this course and discover the different styles, techniques and approaches of these modern Dutch artists, during both classroom lectures and excursions.

 After the grand 'Golden Age', when the tiny Dutch Republic grew to an international metropole with a flourishing art market, innovations in the art world stagnated.
 During the 18th century, Dutch artists followed the French or kept on working in the style of their beloved 'Golden Age'.
 However, in the 19th century Dutch art flourished again.
 Modern artists started to strive for the elusive ideal of truthfullness, in a way that radicallly differed from what their predecessors in the Golden Age did.
 As Dutch artists began to travel, the art of this period cannot be studied without being placed in a European context.